 Enforce WARP session timeout

 Cloudflare Zero Trust enforces WARP client reauthentication on a per-application basis, unlike legacy VPNs which treat it as a global setting.
-WARP session timeouts are configured as part of your Gateway Network and HTTP policies.
-Once a session expires for an application, a user will be prompted to re-authenticate with the identity provider they used to enroll in the WARP client.
-If you do not enforce a session timeout, WARP sessions will be unlimited by default.
+You can configure WARP session timeouts for your or as part of your .

 Ensure that traffic can reach your IdP and